-- 1. The Show entries are restricted to individual members of the Village Society and residents'/allotment holders' produce in the Parish of Burton Bradstock and children enrolled at Burton Bradstock School - Entries close on WEDNESDAY 9TH JULY at 8.00 pm and all forms must be accompanied by entry fees (if required).
-However late entries will be accepted up to 9.30 am on the day of the Show - 3.
+- The Show entries are restricted to individual members of the Village Society, residents and allotment holders, produce grown within the Parish of Burton Bradstock and children enrolled at Burton Bradstock School - 2.
+Entries close on WEDNESDAY 17TH JULY at 8.00 pm and all forms must be accompanied by entry fees (if required).
+Late entries will be accepted up to 9.30 am on the day of the Show at 50p per entry. - 3.
 All exhibits must be grown or made by competitors, except for Pot Plants which must have been in the competitors' possession for at least six months and not previously exhibited at the Burton Bradstock Show.
 Materials for flower arrangements need not necessarily be grown by competitors. - 4.
 Preparation facilities at the Show are limited.
 Exhibits should be prepared in advance as far as possible. - 5.
 Exhibitors must stage their entries between 8.00 am and 10.00 am on the day of the Show.
-Judging will commence at 10.30 am - 6.
-Only one person from a household is allowed to exhibit in the same class, except in the Childrens', Floral Arrangements, Handicraft and Photography classes.
+Judging will commence at 10.30 am - Only one person from a household is allowed to exhibit in the same class, except in the Children's, Floral Arrangements, Handicraft and Photography classes.
 Each exhibitor must complete a SEPARATE ENTRY FORM - 7.
-Exhibitors are not allowed to make more than one entry in the same class in classes 5-57 - 8.
-The judges are empowered to withhold any prizes if entries are too few or, if considered unworthy, to remove them.
+Exhibitors are not allowed to make more than one entry in the same class in classes 5-55 - 8.
+The judges are empowered to withhold any prizes if entries are too few or if considered unworthy.
 In all cases the judges' decision shall be final. - 9.
 Competitors must provide their own vases, plates, etc. but the Village Society cannot accept responsibility for their loss or breakage - 10.
 Exhibitors are asked to mark entries they wish to keep with NOT FOR SALES notices, available from the organisers.
 Exhibitors are responsible for removal of such exhibits at 3.45 pm and not before.
 If not removed, it will be assumed they are available for auction.
 The AUCTION will take place at the end of the Show.